Campbell Barry: Political career

 On 15 May 2021, Barry opened Lower Hutt's first Dog Park.
 Named after veteran animal control officer, Les Dalton.
 Barry said at the opening "It was a real privilege to open the park alongside Les’ wife Jill.
 As everyone said, Les would be extremely excited and proud to see the park open today."

-In May 2021, Barry was elected as the new chair of Wellington Water, replacing the outgoing Chair David Bassett who had held the role since the establishment of Wellington Water in 2014.
+In May 2021, Barry was elected as the new chair of Wellington Water Committee, replacing the outgoing Chair David Bassett who had held the role since the establishment of Wellington Water in 2014.

 In 2021, he made the comment about the group, Speak Up For Women, a group formed in opposition to the Births, Deaths, Marriages, and Relationships Registration Act 2021, asking "if this group needs a venue in the Hutt, I've got some nice new waste bins they can use?"
 Following a complaint by the New Zealand branch of the Free Speech Union, he apologised for his comment.

 He was re-elected in 2022 with a 2,443 vote majority over Tony Stallinger of the United Hutt group.

 In 2025, Barry decided not to seek re-election as mayor in that year's local elections.